It’s the most important living document your organisation will have. Here’s how to get it right.

-- Culture: include a short story of the company, why it was founded and what your goals are.
+- Culture: include a short overview of your company history, why it was founded and what your goals are.
 This is the place to set out your company values, mission statement, and company culture.

 - Processes: your employee handbook is a great place to set expectations on the work environment and the way you work as a team.
 You should include, for example, how you run performance reviews, how you set goals and how you track progress towards them, how often you have one-to-ones and company-wide meetings, and what behaviours are subject to disciplinary actions.

-Codifying your company's mission, culture, policies and processes into a clear and comprehensive handbook can take a lot of time and effort.
-That’s why a lot of small businesses with no HR team seek external support.
+Codifying your company's mission, workplace culture, policies and processes into a clear and comprehensive handbook can take a lot of time and effort.
+That’s why a lot of startups with no HR team seek external support.

 2. Make sure it reflects who you are as a company

 Each company is different, and a key asset like your employee handbook should reflect that.

 There are all sorts of templates and and employee handbook examples online that you could use.
 However, if you want your handbook to encapsulate your vision as a company and the way you work, a simple copy-and-paste job from a standardised employee handbook template won’t do.